 Encourage creative thinking and fine motor skills with this quick & easy Beehive Preschool Craft!
 Your toddlers and preschoolers will have a blast making a beehive home for their very own little bee.
-You’re definitely going to want to add it to your next Bees or Bugs preschool monthly theme.
+You’re definitely going to want to add this quick and easy process art activity to your next Bees or Bugs preschool monthly theme.

 This has been an absolutely gorgeous weekend!
 It’s in the eighties here in southwestern Pennsylvania and a perfect day to spend some time creating outside with baby girl.
 This Beehive Preschool Craft was lots of fun and a wonderful sensory experience too!